 How to Calculate Working Capital Through Your Balance Sheet

-Working capital is something that is constantly changing.
-Due of this, to calculate your current amount of working capital, you’ll need to review your balance sheet.
+Working capital, like cash flow, is something that is constantly changing.
+Due of this, to calculate your business’s current amount of working capital, you’ll need to review your balance sheet.
+In this blog post, we’ll explain how to correctly do this so that you can take charge of your business finances.

 The Definition of Working Capital

-Working capital is the amount of capital your business has that is uncommitted to paying off short-term liabilities.
+Working capital is the amount of capital your business has that’s uncommitted to paying off short-term liabilities.
 In other words, working capital is, quite literally, the amount of capital you have to work with.

 As you probably know, working capital is inherently valuable to your business.
-Of course, your business should strive to have as much working capital as possible.
-With more working capital, your organization will have a greater supply of assets that you can either use, save, or sell.
+Of course, your business should strive to have as much capital as possible.
+With more on-hand, your organization will have a greater supply of assets that you can either use, save, or sell.

 Calculating Working Capital

-Considering its widespread usefulness, the formula for working capital might seem surprisingly simple.
+Considering its widespread usefulness, the working capital formula might seem surprisingly simple.

 Working Capital = Current Assets – Current Liabilities